The best business ideas under 1 lakh. If you want to start a business and don’t have a lot of money, this is the guide for you.

 If you have an idea for a physical product that could be sold online, check out Kickstarter or Indiegogo.
 Both of these crowdfunding platforms will help you turn your campaign into a reality.
 Of course, if you don’t meet your fundraising goal, no one is charged anything and your ideas might not become a reality.
 There are some big brands who have used these services to raise millions of dollars in startup capital; however, most campaigns fall short of their goals and are never fully funded.

-If raising money on Kickstarter or Indiegogo isn’t an option for you, consider checking out Shopify which has helped thousands of entrepreneurs create thriving e-commerce businesses without having to worry about how to fund it.
+If raising money on Kickstarter or Indiegogo isn’t an option for you, consider checking out Shopify which has helped thousands of entrepreneurs create thriving e-commerce businesses without having to worry about how to fund them.
 You can start your own store with just $9/month.
 The best part?
 It doesn’t matter what type of business you’re starting – retail, service, digital product – Shopify can do it all.

 I hope you enjoyed reading my latest post!
-Please leave me any feedback below or send me a tweet @chrismattheis
+Please leave me any feedback below or send me a tweet at @chrismattheis

 Starting A Food Delivery Service

 It’s no secret that a ton of people are trying to make money from home using sites like Uber and Airbnb, but making food delivery work for you can be an even more lucrative option.
-One in four Americans order takeout on any given day—which is pretty astounding.
+One in four Americans orders takeout on any given day—which is pretty astounding.
 So if you have your own car and know your way around town, start picking up some extra cash by driving for a service like EatStreet or DoorDash.
 And if you’re looking to make it more than just a side hustle, see if one of these 18 best online culinary schools will help you out down the line.

 In fact, while you’re at it, check out these killer tips from TaskRabbit—the leading app connecting people with local taskers—to learn how to make money as a personal assistant.
 You could also do something totally different: Start selling your time (and skills) through services like Upwork or Fiverr and make full-time pay without ever leaving your house.
 But beware: As with any kind of freelance work, you’ll want to do plenty of research before diving into business ownership yourself.